 The Board of Directors are laser focused on creating this seamless and regional system mainly because of the impact the recent economic recession has created, the resulting high unemployment rate, the depressed quality of life for many citizens, business stagnation and closures.
 These conditions are not contained within county lines.
 The "1 area" concept is the philosophy that the system stakeholders are determine to maintain as programs and strategies are developed to serve as an active ingredient in an un-leavened economy.

 CEOO Designates WIA Grant Sub Recipient/Fiscal Agent

 The Chief Local Elected Official and the Chief Elected Officials Organization of the Southwest Georgia Workforce Investment Area 17 held a meeting on October 25, 2012 and designated the City of Colquitt, Georgia as the Workforce Investment Act grant sub recipient/fiscal agent for the Southwest Georgia Workforce Investment Board effective January 1, 2013.
 This designation is based on the authority given by Section 118 of the Workforce Investment Act of 1998.
-In addition to the criteria set by the Governor's Office of Workforce Develpment regarding the definition of "fiscal agent".
+In addition to the criteria set by the Workforce Division of the Georgia Department of Economic Development regarding the definition of "fiscal agent".